Erectile Dysfunction Treatment in Sarasota, FL

 Common Causes of Erectile Dysfunction

 Achieving and maintaining an erection involves physical and psychological factors that must all be in proper balance in order for an erection to occur.
 Issues affecting just one component – nerves, blood vessels or hormones for instance – can result in an inability to consistently achieve and maintain erections.
 Lifestyle factors like obesity and stress can also play a significant role.
-For most men in Sarasota, more than one factor will come into play.
+For most men, more than one factor will come into play.
 Some of the common causes of erectile dysfunction (ED) Include:

 - Depression and anxiety